ahotipid/kornthipSangsuriyachotProjectOne/README.md

 https://docs.google.com/spreadsheets/d/1-YqdJShZCvvLR0t5vC2udjj78ctHCeacHJzHs9zaQLY/edit#gid=0

-Naming Convention - ID names and Class names should be in Camel case Commenting guidelines - Prefer comments on their own line.
-Avoid end-of-line comments Selectors	Column (seperate selectors by comma then new line)
+Naming Convention - ID names and Class names should be in Camel case

+Commenting guidelines - Prefer comments on their own line.
+Avoid end-of-line comments

+Selectors - Column style(seperate selectors by comma then new line)
 	- CSS Selectors should be in the same order as HTML elements
   	- Using SCSS style with the brackets (nested SCSS style)
 	- Do not nest more than 3 levels deep
 	- Use HEX color codes
 	- No ID's for styling